 Advice to my Junior Self – Hairdressers Speak about Starting out in the Industry

 Starting out in hairdressing can be tough.
 But being a junior is the step that all established and world renowned hairdressers took to forge the careers that they have today.
-As a junior you’re busy helping to keep the salon ticking along aiding your senior colleagues in creating looks for clients, waiting for your time to shine.
+Especially with apprenticeships, which come in many different forms nowadays, there’s just some things that will always apply across the board.

 Jay Birmingham, Owner of Jay Birmingham

-I’d say to my younger self, learn about more than just hair, learn organisational skills, learn photography, fashion, technology, finance.
-You’ll need all these skills to get where your going.
+Learn about more than just hair– learn organisational skills, photography, fashion, technology, finance.
+You’ll need all these skills to get where you’re going.

 Tom Connell artistic director at Trevor Sorbie

-Hindsight is a wonderful thing and some advice I would gift my younger self or any young colourist/stylist.
+Hindsight is a wonderful thing and some advice I would gift my younger self or any young colourist/stylist is:

 • Be patient, good things come to those who wait.

 • Don’t compare yourself to others, everyone has their own path.

 • Be timely, show up early and be the last to leave …it doesn’t go unnoticed